 Favorites are like one big bucket full of bookmarks.
 You can't sort or group them, so they're most useful if you want to jump to a specific part of an existing slideshow.

 Say you have a slideshow about pumpkins and the last four slides are solely about pumpkin soup.
-If your prospect is really into pumpkin soup, you can Favorite the eighth slide, and jump straight to the pumpkin soup section.
-Since the remaining four slides are already in the order you want, you wouldn't need to tag them separately.
+If your prospect is really into pumpkin soup, you can Favorite the first of those four pumpkin soup slides, and jump straight to the pumpkin soup section.
+Since the other pumpkin soup slides are already in the order you want, you wouldn't need to tag them separately.

 Similarly, if you have a submenu all about sourdough, with links to recipes on separate slides or documents, you can favorite that submenu; then, you'd be able to jump straight to that slide and navigate to the relevant recipes from there.
 Again, you wouldn't need to tag that slide, because the navigation structure from that point already works for you and your prospect.

 Favorites exist independently as quick reference bookmarks for certain parts of your presentations.
 But if you want to 'swipe through' your Favorites, or share them to a prospect as a set, that's when Tags come in handy.

 To get a full rundown on Favorites, check out this Knowledge Base article.